Getting Married in Hawaii

 Beautiful Colors in the Sky

 Although not guaranteed, the hope is that you’ll get a magnificent sunrise for your Hawaii wedding.
-Similar to sunset weddings, we never know what Mother Nature will bring us, but with such natural beauty all around us in Hawaii, you’re sure to have breathtaking scenery.
+Similar to sunset weddings, we never know what Mother Nature will bring us, but with such natural beauty in Hawaii, you’re sure to have breathtaking scenery.

 Works with Your Jetlag

-Many of our couples who choose a sunrise wedding do so the day after arriving in Hawaii.
+Many couples who choose a sunrise wedding do so the day after arriving in Hawaii.
 Their logic is that they will be both excited and jet-lagged, so it won’t be hard for them to wake up.
 This has worked very well, but it can add to the overall stress of traveling, so we don’t recommend it.
-Like we said, however, it has worked very well for couples in the past, so maybe it’s right for you.
+As we said, however, it has worked very well for couples, so maybe it’s right for you.

-Can Enjoy Your Honeymoon if You Have the Ceremony Your First Morning in Hawaii
+Can Enjoy Your Honeymoon if You Have the Ceremony on Your First Morning in Hawaii

 We’ve seen it work.
-We’ve had couples do a sunrise wedding ceremony after flying in the previous evening.
+After flying in the previous evening, we’ve had couples do a sunrise wedding ceremony.
 They could then enjoy the rest of the trip as husband and wife.
 Although this might sound stressful to some, certain couples see this as a way to make the most of their trip to Hawaii.
+The only catch is you must arrive early enough the day before to get your marriage license.

 Cons of a Hawaii Sunrise Wedding